martsklav/steam-account-generator/README.md

 Assuming you have created an account and deposited some money in anti-captcha.com get your api key and place it in the config.json file

+you can do stuff in index with proxies idk

 ### variables: